Azure/azure-rest-api-specs/documentation/ci-fix.md

 ## `Swagger LintDiff` for TypeSpec: troubleshooting guides

+Check `Swagger LintDiff` may fail for the OpenAPI generated from TypeSpec, even if there are no warnings or errors reported from the TypeSpec compiler.
+Causes include bugs in the TypeSpec OpenAPI emitter, bugs in LintDiff rules, incompatibilities between TypeSpec and LintDiff, or checks duplicated in TypeSpec and LintDiff.

+We are working to address the root causes (where possible).
+Until then, we recommend you [suppress](#suppression-process) these LintDiff errors, using a "permanent suppression" with a descriptive "reason", so we can revert your suppression when the root cause is fixed.

 ### `Record<unkown>` causes `AvoidAdditionalProperties` and `PropertiesTypeObjectNoDefinition`

 The use of `Record<unkown>` in TypeSpec is discouraged, and there is a TypeSpec lint rule to enforce this.
 If you still need to use `Record<unknown>`, the OpenAPI spec generated will cause many LintDiff errors of types `AvoidAdditionalProperties` and `PropertiesTypeObjectNoDefinition`.
-You will need to suppress both the TypeSpec violation (in TypeSpec source code) and the LintDiff violations (in `readme.md`).
+You will need to suppress both the TypeSpec violation (in TypeSpec source code) and the LintDiff violations.

 ### `RequestBodyMustExistForPutPatch`

-We believe this is a false positive: https://github.com/Azure/azure-openapi-validator/issues/641.
-Until fixed, spec authors should **not** suppress the violations in `readme.md`, but rather have label `Approved-LintDiff` applied to their PR to ignore the errors.
+We believe this is a false positive: https://github.com/Azure/azure-openapi-validator/issues/641

 ### `PatchPropertiesCorrespondToPutProperties`

-We believe this is a false positive: https://github.com/Azure/azure-openapi-validator/issues/642.
-Until fixed, spec authors should **not** suppress the violations in `readme.md`, but rather have label `Approved-LintDiff` applied to their PR to ignore the errors.
+We believe this is a false positive: https://github.com/Azure/azure-openapi-validator/issues/642

 ### `@singleton` causes `EvenSegmentedPathForPutOperation` and `XmsPageableForListCalls`

-If `EvenSegmentedPathForPutOperation` and/or `XmsPageableForListCalls` are failing for OpenAPI generated from TypeSpec using `@singleton` (OpenAPI path ends with `/default`), we believe this is a false positive: https://github.com/Azure/azure-openapi-validator/issues/646.
-Until fixed, spec authors should **not** suppress the violations in `readme.md`, but rather have label `Approved-LintDiff` applied to their PR to ignore the errors.
+If `EvenSegmentedPathForPutOperation` and/or `XmsPageableForListCalls` are failing for OpenAPI generated from TypeSpec using `@singleton` (OpenAPI path ends with `/default`), we believe this is a false positive: https://github.com/Azure/azure-openapi-validator/issues/646

+### Intersecting models causes `AvoidAnonymousTypes`
+If you do **TBD** in TypeSpec, it may cause LintDiff errors of type `AvoidAnonymoustypes`.
+We believe this is an issue in TypeSpec that can be fixed (https://github.com/Azure/typespec-azure-pr/issues/3349).

 ## `Swagger Avocado`